qxLib

 High-performance file logger based on memory-mapped I/O.

-virtual void do_log(const category &category, verbosity eVerbosity, string_view svMessage) override
+virtual void do_log(const category &category, verbosity eVerbosity, std::thread::id threadId, std::chrono::system_clock::time_point messageTime, string_view svFile, string_view svFunction, int nLine, string_view svMessage) override

 Proceed stream logging.